Kaique-Itisuke/tiny-docker-images/golang/README.md

 ## About the application
 This Golang application implements a simple health check endpoint (`/health`) using the [GoFiber web framework](https://github.com/gofiber/fiber).
-Upon receiving a GET request, it returns an HTTP 200 status code with a JSON response: `{"Message": "healthy"}`.
+Upon receiving a GET request, it returns an HTTP 200 status code with a JSON response: `{"message": "healthy"}`.

 ![Health Endpoint](assets/images/health-endpoint.png)